Seattle Reign FC: 2021 season

 Head coach Farid Benstiti resigned in July for undisclosed reasons; a joint investigation by the league and the players' association in December 2022 found that he abused players by "weight-shaming" them.
-OL Reign finished 2nd in the regular season, led first by interim coach Sam Laity and then by Laura Harvey after her return.
+The Reign finished 2nd in the regular season, led first by interim coach Sam Laity and then by Laura Harvey after her return.
 They fell once again in the semi-final, this time to the eventual champions Washington Spirit.

-2022: Return to Seattle
+Since 2022: Return to Seattle

+2022 season

-Due to increased costs and lengthier timeline, the Tacoma stadium plan fell out of favor.
-Thus, iIt was announced in December 2021 that the Reign would be returning to Seattle with Lumen Field as their new home stadium while continuing to train and operate out of Tacoma.
+The club announced in December 2021 that it would be returning to Seattle with Lumen Field as their new home stadium while continuing to train and operate out of Tacoma.
 In the Challenge Cup, the Reign finished first in the West Division and earned the top seed overall but lost in the semifinal against the Washington Spirit in a penalty shoot-out.
 The team also won the mid-season invitational Women's Cup final against Louisville.
 In their final regular-season match, the Reign won the 2022 NWSL Shield, the team's third.

+2023 season

-Beginning in February 2023, Starfire Sports will become the Reign's training facility.
-The club will become Starfire's main tenant and operate out of there in 2024, after Seattle Sounders FC moves to their own facility.
+The Reign moved their training facility to Starfire Sports.
+The club will become Starfire's main soccer tenant and operate out of there in 2024, after Seattle Sounders FC moves to their own facility.
+The team finished the 2023 season as runners-up in the NWSL Championship, losing 2–1 to NJ/NY Gotham FC.
+At the end of this season, forward Megan Rapinoe announced her retirement after eleven seasons with the club.